alexgolec/tda-api/docs/auth.rst

 <https://developer.tdameritrade.com/user/me/apps>`__ and copy-paste the
 information again.
 Don't manually type it out, don't visually spot-check it.
 Copy-paste it.
-Make sure to include details like trailing slashes, ``https`` protol specifications, and port numbers.
+Make sure to include details like trailing slashes, ``https`` protocol specifications, and port numbers.

 Note ``tda-api`` *does not* require you to suffix your client ID with ``@AMER.OAUTHAP``.
 It will accept it if you do so, but if you make even the